OpenVisualCloud/Media-Transport-Library/doc/aws.md

 ```

 The ENA HW does not support RSS hash fields modification, the app will require same src port and dst port for the stream.

+To workaround this limit, the library uses shared rss mode on ENA by default, arg `--runtime_session` is needed for Tx app.

 ### 7.3 The max video stream supported is 4k 30fps / 1080p 120fps